yostane/lectures/docs/blog/posts/web-ai.md

 Even though it is possible to run AI on the browser, there are still some limitations and trade-offs to consider when choosing between browser AI and server-side AI.

-The advantages of using AI on the browser in favor of server based AI:

-The advantages of using AI in the browser over server-based AI:
+Let's start by listing some of the advantages of using AI in the browser over server-based AI:

 - **Offline capabilities**: Local web AI can work without an internet connection, making it more reliable in situations where connectivity is limited or unavailable.
 - **Privacy and security**: By processing data locally, web AI can help protect user privacy and reduce the risk of data breaches associated with sending sensitive information to a server.
 - **Easier to setup**: Web AI can be easier to set up and deploy, as it does not require server infrastructure or complex backend systems.
     In fact, a static HTML page can use web AI without any server-side code.
 - **Less expensive**: Webapps that take advantage of local web AI can reduce costs associated with server maintenance, data transfer, and cloud computing resources.

-The disadvantages of using AI on the browser in favor of server based AI:

 The disadvantages of using AI in the browser compared to server-based AI: